mozman/ezdxf/docs/source/concepts/units.rst

 no unit information attached to the value.
 The unit information comes from the context where a DXF entity is used.
-The document/modelspace get the unit information from the header variable $INSUNITS, paperspace and block layouts get their unit information form the attribute :attr:`~ezdxf.layouts.BaseLayout.units`.
+The document/modelspace get the unit information from the header variable $INSUNITS, paperspace and block layouts get their unit information from the attribute :attr:`~ezdxf.layouts.BaseLayout.units`.
 The modelspace object has also a :attr:`units` property, but this value do not represent the modelspace units, this value is always set to 0 "unitless".